 Note, an alternative corticosteroid with less fetal/infant exposure should be used in pregnant or breastfeeding women (this can be either prednisolone orally or hydrocortisone intravenously as described below).

-Returns and Destructions
+Returns and Destruction

 Any unused stock should be disposed of in the usual manner.
 No approval from sponsor is required.